Sites of the Ancestors

 Most of the precursors of the Ancestral Puebloans seem to have settled in the area south and east of the Colorado River, what we might now refer to as "Kayenta-Tusayan."
 There they displaced and/or merged with hunter/gatherer clans that had been in the area for hundreds of years.
 The indigenous culture was part of the Pueblo-Plateau tradition, a shared cultural complex spanning from the Rio Grande valley to the Mojave Desert.
 Many of the archaeological sites found in the Grand Gulch and Cedar Mesa areas of southern Utah were left by them.
 They were the people of the Late Archaic, the Basketmaker and the Pithouse time periods.
 It wasn't until the mindset that turned pithouses into kivas and built with stone-and-mud stack architecture arrived that the Hohokam, Mogollon and Ancestral Puebloan can be said to have formed.

 The Mogollon appear to have filled the region between the Sea of Cortez, Casas Grandes in the Chihuahuan Desert east of the Sierra Madre, and the Mogollon Rim in New Mexico and Arizona.
 That gave them the most direct connection to central and southern Mexico.
-They, too, were a distinct culture spread across a large swath of countryside that essentially disappeared about the same time the sun disappeared in the mid 1400s.
+They, too, were a distinct group of cultures spread across a large swath of countryside that essentially disappeared about the same time the weather went really bad in the mid 1400s.

-Beginning around 1258 CE, the sun again disappeared behind the clouds for several years.
+Beginning in 1257 CE, the sun again disappeared behind the clouds for several years.
 The weather got colder, it rained and snowed a lot more and their crops failed.
-Then it got really dry from about 1265 to about 1290.
+Then it got really dry from about 1276 to about 1299.
 However, the entire region was being abandoned in waves before the Great Drought even got started.
 Archaeologists have been able to follow the trails of two migrations of Kayenta potters and traders as they went south, first into the Tonto Basin, then to the Safford area and then the Upper San Pedro River area and Paquimé.
 Some went as far as the Pacific coast of central Mexico.
 There is evidence of a trade in turquoise headed south and macaws, seashells, copper bells and religious symbols headed north (ancient MesoAmerican missionaries or maybe traders hawking the "newest High Society fashions"?).
 The migrations seem to have ended around 1450 CE, coinciding with the abandonment of Paquimé and Casas Grandes.
-After about 1450 there were no distinct Hohokam or Mogollon societies any more.
+After about 1450 there were no distinct Hohokam or Mogollon societies left.
 That made travel and trade across Mexico's northern deserts problematic.

 The sun disappeared again in 1536.
 Again, the weather turned cooler and torrential rains came down for several years.
 Crops were washed away, people starved, and then it got dry for a few years.
 It was around that time when most of the descendants of the migrants from the Four Corners area finally settled into the places where they are now (the valleys of the Jemez River and the Rio Grande).
 There has been movement among and around those settlements since but that's when most of today's centers of population came into being: when the Spanish arrived a few years later they essentially froze the Puebloans in place.